hackersanddesigners/chatty-pub/front/docs/CSS.md

 ---

-## CSS in Chatty-pub
+## CSS in ChattyPub

-When you react to a message in Zulip with an emoji, this emoji gets turned into a class in **Chatty-pub**.
+When you react to a message in Zulip with an emoji, this emoji gets turned into a class in ChattyPub.
 So lets say you responded to a message with the strawberry 🍓 emoji.
-In **Chatty-Pub** the message will have class with that emoji as selector.
+In ChattyPub the message will have class with that emoji as selector.
 (You can confirm this by rolling over the message, the emoji should popup on a overlay.)
-So now to style that message, you go to the #rules channel and add a message with the following content:
+So now to style that message, you go to the `#rules` channel and add a message with the following content:

 ```css
 🍓 {